Aguh18/MegaEth_GTE_Auto_swap/README.md

 # MegaEth GTE Auto Swap Bot

 ## Overview
-The **MegaEth GTE Auto Swap Bot** is a Python-based automation tool designed to interact with the MegaEth protocol on the MegaEth testnet.
-It automates back-and-forth token swaps between ETH and other configured tokens (e.g., GTE tokens) on a decentralized exchange (DEX).
-The bot supports one-time or daily automated swaps with customizable swap percentages and counts, performing swaps in both directions (e.g., GTE to ETH and ETH back to GTE) within each cycle.
-It includes balance monitoring and logging for transparency.
+A Python-based tool for automating back-and-forth token swaps (e.g., to/from ETH) within GTE on the MegaEth testnet.
+Supports one-time or daily swaps, customizable swap counts and percentages, and balance monitoring.
+Configured via .env using MegaEth faucet for testnet ETH.
+Designed for testing in the MegaEth ecosystem.

 ---